cabouman/vscode_test/README.md

-# NPSF
+# VSCODE_test

-This repository contains code and examples for the noise preserving sharpening filter.
+This repository contains code and examples for learning how to use VS Code.